- Which company has the cheapest car insurance in Michigan for a bad driving record?

 | USAA | $1,514 | $2,206 | $3,531 |

-Your location in Michigan also matters.
-For example, if you live in an area with heavy traffic or a high vehicle theft rate, rates will reflect the increased chance of claims.
+Where you live in Michigan matters, too.
+If you're in an area with heavy traffic or a high rate of vehicle theft, your premiums will rise to reflect the increased likelihood of claims.

 | City | Average annual premium for clean record | Annual premium for high-risk driver |